ENGINE OIL LEVEL: general information

 - push the dipstick in as far as it will go (for vehicles equipped with a captype dipstick C, screw the cap in as far as it will go);

 - take out the dipstick again;

-- read the level: it should never fall below “minimum” mark A or exceed “maximum” mark B.
+- read the level: it should never fall below the “MINI” mark A and never exceed the “MAXI” B mark.